MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_Beta_15_Release_Notes.md

 ## New and updated features

 * See sections below on new features in Python and C# API
-*  In addition to pre-existing python support, added support for TensorBoard output in BrainScript.
+*  In addition to pre-existing Python support, added support for TensorBoard output in BrainScript.
 [Read more here](../Using-TensorBoard-for-Visualization.md).
 * Learners can now be implemented in pure Python by means of `UserLearners`.
 [Read more here](https://cntk.ai/pythondocs/extend.html#user-learners).
 * New debugging helpers: `dump_function()`, `dump_signature()`.
 * Tensors can be indexed using advanced indexing.
 E.g. `x[[0,2,3]]` would return a tensor that contains the first, third and fourth element of the first axis.